NORTH CAROLINA STOP TORTURE NOWPO Box 12707

 Email the White House here.

-Call or email Senator Richard Burr, a member of the Intelligence Committee:
+Call or email Senator Richard Burr, the ranking Republican member -- and presumptive incoming chair -- of the Intelligence Committee:

 Sen. Burr claims the report is filled with misinformation, but (thanks to a strong grassroots campaign) he joined the Democratic committee majority in voting to release the report.
 Now, we want him not to attack the report and its conclusions once they are released.